stevengj/nlopt/doc/docs/NLopt_Installation.md

 ```

 Some versions of Matlab also require that you compile NLopt as a shared library in order to produce a Matlab plugin; see below.
+You can manually disable the Matlab-plugin build with `-DNLOPT_MATLAB=OFF`.

 The Matlab plugins (along with help files and other `.m` files) are installed into `INSTALL_MEX_DIR`.
 You can override the default by passing a `INSTALL_MEX_DIR` to `cmake`, via (in addition to other `cmake` arguments):